0xsudo/nginx-devops-project/README.md

 # nginx-devops-project
-Automated CICD pipeline to deliver an Nginx devops project to production using ansible, jenkins, terraform and docker
+Automated CICD pipeline to deliver an Nginx devops project to production using ansible, jenkins, terraform, docker and Amazon EKS

 # additional instructions
 Under the file ansible/ansible.cfg